Surveillance of Antimicrobial Consumption

 Key Points

-• The rate of antimicrobial consumption in primary care in Ireland for the third quarter of 2023 (Q3 2023) is 19.3 defined daily doses (DDD) per 1000 inhabitants per day (DID).
-This compares with 19.4 DID in the previous quarter (Q2 2023) and 21.6 DID in Q1 2023.
-It marks the highest level for the third quarter of the year in the last 5 years.
+• The rate of antimicrobial consumption in primary care in Ireland for the fourth quarter of 2024 was 23.3 defined daily doses (DDD) per 1,000 inhabitants per day (DID).
+This represents an increase from 23.2 DID in the fourth quarter of the previous year.

 Methodology